Managing Your Business 25 Apr 2024

 Chancellor Jeremy Hunt expressed his reason for doing this was to ensure that work remains financially rewarding for individuals.
 He emphasised his reliance on recommendations from the Low Pay Commission, vowing to follow their guidance.
 The rise in the NLW to £11.44 per hour translated into a pay rise for an estimated two million workers.

-The risk of getting it wrong is not just monetary – naming and shaming businesses who pay below the minimum wage
+It’s is not just monetary – naming and shaming businesses who pay below the minimum wage.

 Many employers don’t pay as much attention as they could do to ensure adequate checks are carried out to prevent workers being paid below the minimum wage.
 HMRC is keenly aware of this issue, evidenced by the most recent list of businesses being ‘named and shamed’ published in February 2024.